jamietanna/sarahseewhy.github.io/_posts/2021-02-09-month-note.md

 * Afua Hirsch's _Brit(ish)_ (also really good)
 * Ruha Benjamin's _Race After Technology_ (really, really good)

-Of those three I'd recommend _Race After Technology_, especially if you work in tech it's a must read.
+Of those three I'd recommend _Race After Technology_, especially if you work in tech –– it's a must read.

 I'm currently working through Theodore Allen's _Invention of the White Race_.
-It's a classic in the field of critical whiteness studies which I studied a bit in as a historian.
+It's a classic in the field of critical whiteness studies which I studied a bit in grad school as a historian.
 However, it's been quite some time since I've read a book which frequently uses phrases like "petty bourgeoisie" and "the proletariat".

 It's dense, academic reading but I like that.
 It works a different part of my brain.